 Logging into Azure with YubiKeys as a Second Factor

 Once you have set up the YubiKey with Azure MFA, the end user will be required to do the following:

 Launch the Yubico Authenticator application.

-Insert the YubiKey into the computer.
+Insert the YubiKey into their computer.

-Log into Azure with username and password.
+Log into Azure with their username and password.

 Once the code is verified, the user will be logged into Azure.